Tahirih Justice Center v. Gaynor

 As our complaint explains, the purported Acting Secretary of Homeland Security who approved the regulation on behalf of DHS—Chad Wolf—had no authority to be the Acting Secretary, and he occupied that position in violation of the HSA, the FVRA, and the Appointments Clause.
 Because Wolf was never a valid Acting Secretary, the FVRA requires that the asylum regulation he approved “shall have no force or effect.”
 In addition, the regulation must be vacated under APA, which requires that all agency actions be taken “in accordance with law.”

 Our lawsuit was filed in the U.S. District Court for the District of Columbia in January 2021.
-It seeks a ruling that the regulation is invalid and an injunction preventing the government from implementing it.
+It seeks a ruling that the regulation is invalid and an order preventing the government from implementing it.

 January 14, 2021